Professional editor, author of eight books, and co-author of six others.

 "They're dead?" he said, dazed.
 "They can't be dead, Grandma," Timothy said firmly.
 It was not possible to comprehend this.
 His head was beginning to spin.

 "They can't be dead," he said again.
-"Grandma, they're young,"
+"Grandma,

-of the news he was struggling to deal with.
+overcome the horror of the news he was struggling to deal with.

 "Grandma, they're young," it was a whispered plea.